Published:

 Auxiliary person of a regulated PSP

-No money flow through the marketplace
+No cash flow through the marketplace

-Below the professional activity threshold
+Below the professional threshold

 Identification of the contracting party (KYC)

-Determination of the beneficial owner
+Establishment of the beneficial owner

 Duty to report in case of suspicion (MROS)